justinleetyler/justinleetyler.github.io/catalog.md

 > BRETHREN AND SISTERS OF THE FREE SPIRIT.
 'Sought a return to humanities's original purity, including nudity and promiscuity' -- known as 'Adamites' -f -p.
 73
 > ERASMAS OF ROTTERDAM, m.
 Called the 'Prince of the Humanists'. -f -p.
 74
 > The sudden outbreak of violence suggests a deeper layer to monobo society... it resembles a moral code to defend the interests of the most vulnerable. -p.
 78 -q

+### white1960
+White, Laurence B. -- Life in the shifting dunes / by Laurence B. White, Jr.; Illustrated by Henry B. Kane. -- Museum of Science, Boston, c1960. -- ix, 85 p. -- DDC 574.
+> In the beginningm, our dune dweller must be born, a difficult enough task without interferance from unkind surroundings; it must feed itself, here in a n erea where meals would certainly seem at a premium; it must grow, oftentimes shedding its skin in the process; it must live not only in the summer's heat but, if its life span is that long, in the winter's cold; it must endure long periods of drought, flood, wind, and storm; and most important of all, it must survive long enough to reporduce its kind, or else it has missed its goal. - p.
+6. -q